 The SGA’s own policies similarly stress the importance of free expression:

 As citizens, students shall enjoy the same freedom of speech, peaceful assembly, and right of petition that other citizens enjoy and as members of the academic community, they are subject to the obligations which accrue to them by virtue of this membership.

 FIRE urged the SGA to reverse its decision.
 If it failed to do so, we called on the university, or the Student Government Association Supreme Court, to step in to ensure the art gallery did not lose funding for engaging in constitutionally protected speech.

-This is not the first time the SGA Supreme Court has had to intervene to overrule the senate’s decisions.
-Late last year, in a unanimous decision, the court determined that the senate unconstitutionally denied recognition to a campus chapter of Turning Point USA.
-The SGA Supreme Court also intervened when the SGA Senate denied official recognition to a prospective chapter of Young Americans for Liberty in 2017 because of the group’s viewpoint.
+This is not the first time the SGA Supreme Court has had to intervene to overrule the SGA’s decisions.
+Late last year, in a unanimous decision, the court determined that the SGA Senate unconstitutionally denied recognition to a campus chapter of Turning Point USA.
+The SGA Supreme Court also intervened when the SGA denied official recognition to a prospective chapter of Young Americans for Liberty in 2017 because of the group’s viewpoint.

 We are encouraged that ShiftSpace will continue to receive funding.

-Student organizations shouldn’t be forced to appeal to the SGA Supreme Court every time the senate incorrectly punishes protected expression.
-Instead, the senate should get its act together and start recognizing and upholding the First Amendment rules under which it operates.
+Student organizations shouldn’t be forced to appeal to the SGA Supreme Court every time the SGA incorrectly punishes protected expression.
+Instead, the SGA should get its act together and start recognizing and upholding the First Amendment rules under which it operates.